 - After the unexpected death of a key investor, you discover their business partner’s heir is a 17-year-old with a full-blown substance abuse problem.

 - The co-owner of your business dies with no last will and testament.
 [Regardless of your wishes, the probate court will decide whether your business continues and how to dispose of its assets based on its business structure and state law.]

 - You have decided you want out of this traditional business in order to start a new social impact, purpose-driven business, and your buyout agreement does not stipulate the price or how it will be determined by the owners.
 Now, as the selling owner you are pushing for a high value while the remaining buying owners want a low value.

 Stimulate your ‘Panic Monster’ to act

 I can think of at least one business owner I know who keeps a red stuffed ‘Panic Monster’ behind her desk to chase away procrastination and delayed decision-making.
 What about you?
 Is it time for you to act on important decisions that you need to make?

-Heidi Clute, CFP® is co-owner of Clute Wealth Management in Plattsburgh, NY, and South Burlington, VT, an independent firm that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Heidi Clute, CFP® of Clute Wealth Management in Plattsburgh, NY, and South Burlington, VT, an independent firm that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 For a list of states in which we are registered to do business, please visit www.clutewealthmanagement.com.